-- a.
-Credit shall be given for up to 15 years of teaching experience with satisfactory performance evaluations in public or private schools or school systems including college teaching.
+a.
+Credit shall be given for up to 15 years (Level O) of teaching experience with satisfactory performance evaluations in private schools or school systems including college teaching.
 Military experience may be included within these fifteen years.
 One day more than the number of days constituting one-half year of another state's regular school year shall be considered as one year of credit.

-Ninety-nine days of teaching in any one regular school year in Florida shall be considered as one year of credit. - b.
+- Ninety-nine days of teaching in any one regular school year in Florida shall be considered as one year of credit. - b.
 Additional years of experience credit: Per F.S.
-1012.33 (3)(f) 4(g), effective January 7, 2003, for instructional personnel hired after June 30, 2001, credit shall be given for each year of full-time public school teaching service earned either in the state of Florida or outside the state and for which the employee received a satisfactory performance evaluation.
+1012.33 (3) (g), effective January 7, 2003, for instructional personnel hired after June 30, 2001, credit shall be given for each year of full-time public school teaching service earned in the state of Florida and for which the employee received a satisfactory performance evaluation.
+Re-employed retirees are exempt from this provision.
 Experience credit shall be given up to the maximum of the salary schedule as shown in Appendix A. - c.
-Instructional personnel shall provide verification of satisfactory performance for all years of experience to the Human Resources Department.

-- d.
-Paid holidays shall be counted in computations which apply to credit for teaching. - e.
+Instructional personnel hired from outside the state of Florida shall receive credit for each year of full-time public school teaching for which the employee received a satisfactory performance evaluation. - d.
+Instructional personnel shall provide verification of satisfactory performance for all years of experience to the Human Resources Department. - e.
+Paid holidays shall be counted in computations which apply to credit for teaching. - f.
 Half-time teaching shall be combined for salary credit, i.e., two one-half years or two half-time years equals one year of experience.
-One-half year of teaching shall be defined as at least 50 but less than 99 days, 50 of which must be continuous duty days, in any regular school year. - f.
+One-half year of teaching shall be defined as at least 50 but less than 99 days, 50 of which must be continuous duty days, in any regular school year. - g.
 Teaching experience credit shall apply to equivalent school employment, such as guidance counselor, media specialist, and curriculum resource teacher.
 Working in the position of a four-year degreed permanent substitute in the District shall count as equivalent school employment. - g.
-No salary credit shall be given for substitute teaching, graduate assistantships, private nursery school pre-k or kindergarten teaching, unless pre-k kindergarten teaching was a part of an elementary school or school district. - h.
+No salary credit shall be given for substitute teaching, graduate assistantships, private nursery school pre-k or kindergarten teaching, unless pre-k kindergarten teaching was a part of an elementary school or school district. - i.
 Teachers shall receive no salary credit for teaching for any time prior to being awarded a four-year degree.